reflection-1/handoff/README.md

 **the dataset is fictional.** The project demonstrates a realistic workflow without exposing customer, employee or employer information.

 **the visual direction supports the workflow.** A cool, tactile kanban layout makes each state feel distinct without relying on colour alone.
 The faded workspace photograph is by [Walter Randlehoff on Unsplash](https://unsplash.com/photos/book-beside-laptop-computer-2QRq_eSzdgQ) and is used under the Unsplash licence.

-## how i would explain it

-I built handoff around a communication problem I had seen in shift-based and collaborative work: unfinished tasks can lose their context when ownership changes.
-I modelled the workflow as explicit states, added validation around allowed transitions, and stored a separate audit trail so the application shows both the current state and how it got there.

-Before listing this project on a résumé, I should be able to explain the controller-service-repository structure, the database entities, the status-transition rule, and at least one integration test in my own words.